 Then came the second season of Daredevil, and two new characters with large pre-existing fan bases.
 Fans fell in love with Elodie Yung as Elektra and forgot all the previous incarnations of the Punisher before Jon Bernthal.
-And, perhaps unsuprisingly, before season two even premiered, there were rumors of a Punisher stand-alone series, which was announced long before any news of a third season of Daredevil was confirmed.
+Before season two even premiered, there were rumors of a Punisher stand-alone series, which was announced long before any news of a third season of Daredevil was confirmed.

-Most recently, Marvel has taken us just barely away from Hell’s Kitchen for the first season of Luke Cage, which is estimated to have the highest viewership of all of the Marvel Netflix series so far.
+In the fall of 2016, Marvel took us just barely away from Hell’s Kitchen for the first season of Luke Cage, which was estimated to have the highest viewership of all of the Marvel Netflix series to that point.
 The series was the first to crash Netflix upon its premiere, though the carrier has never confirmed the reason for the outage.
-But rather than immediately renew the show, the studio powered right on into Iron Fist, putting all the rumors to rest as Finn Jones stepped up as Danny Rand.
+This translated into a second season renewal after a fans had just enough time to get nervous.
+But rather than immediately start on the second season, the studio powered right on into Iron Fist, putting all the rumors to rest as Finn Jones stepped up as Danny Rand.

-While Jessica Jones fans are patiently waiting for their second season, the heroes are currently teaming up for The Defenders before her return is filmed.
+While Jessica Jones fans are patiently waiting for their second season, the heroes are currently teaming up for The Defenders before her return.
 Jeph Loeb has finally started to budge on the “Two series a year” timeline, so here is how the future currently looks:

 - Jessica Jones Season Two – It’s expected that JJ will ramp up production for season two following The Defenders

 - Luke Cage Season Two